cybermonkj/lendsqr/README.md

 - A build script to bundle JS, CSS, and images for production, with hashes and sourcemaps.
 - An offline-first [service worker](https://developers.google.com/web/fundamentals/getting-started/primers/service-workers) and a [web app manifest](https://developers.google.com/web/fundamentals/engage-and-retain/web-app-manifest/), meeting all the [Progressive Web App](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app) criteria. (_Note: Using the service worker is opt-in as of `react-scripts@2.0.0` and higher_)
 - Hassle-free updates for the above tools with a single dependency.

-The tradeoff is that **these tools are preconfigured to work in a specific way**.
-If your project needs more customization, you can ["eject"](https://facebook.github.io/create-react-app/docs/available-scripts#npm-run-eject) and customize it, but then you will need to maintain this configuration.